3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_data_mining.rst

         "optimize": false,
         "fnames": ["Linearity", "Planarity", "SurfaceVariation", "Verticality", "Anisotropy"],
         "frenames": ["linearity_r0_3", "planarity_r0_3", "surface_variation_r0_3", "verticality_r0_3", "anisotropy_r0_3"],
-        "nthreads": 1
+        "nthreads": 12
     }

 The JSON above defines a :class:`.CovarFeatsMiner` that computes the linearity, planarity, surface variation, verticality, and anisotropy features considering a spherical neighborhood with :math:`30\,\mathrm{cm}` radius.
 The computed features will be named from the feature names and the neighborhood radius.
-No more than one thread will be used for the computations.
+Exactly 12 threads will be used for the computations.

 **Arguments**